cobalthq/cobalt-product-public-docs/content/en/Methodologies/external-network.md

 - Domain information
 - Links to other servers within an organization
 - Other companies with links to your website
 - Information on the security policy of your organization

-**Other Web Locations and Databases**
+#### Other Web Locations and Databases

-Our pentesters search for information on your asset from other websites and databases.
-They focus on information from publicly traded companies.
-They'll evaluate the public information that they find, including the information that goes beyond what's required by local laws.
+Our pentesters search for information on your asset from other websites and databases, especially anything related to publicly traded companies.

+Pentesters then evaluate what information the organization makes public, especially anything that goes beyond what's required by local laws.
 They also evaluate news articles and press releases for more clues about your security policy.

-**Your Domain Names**
+#### Your Domain Names

 Our pentesters use "whois" databases to identify the domains that you own.
 These domains provide information about your network infrastructure.

-**Public Records**

-Public records, such as those available on "whois" databases, may include the:
+#### Public Records

+Public records about your organization may include information about the people responsible for administering your domain, such as their:

 - Name
 - Address
 - Telephone number

-Attackers may use social engineering to get extra information.
-They may look for details such as purchase of hardware and software.
+Attackers may use social engineering to get additional information, such as the details of hardware and software purchases.
+It also gives clues about where the best place to target an attack may be.

-**Tools**
+### Tools

-Our pentesters use tools such as:
+During this phase, pentesters use multiple reconnaissance scanning tools, such as:

+- Nmap
+- DirBuster
 - Shodan
 - Censys.io

+The tools that pentesters use may vary from test to test.

-With these tools, they can find:
+With these tools, pentesters can find:

 - IP addresses
-- Attached networks
+- Networks
 - Open ports
 - Webcams
 - Printers
-- Other devices connected to your network
+- Other devices connected to the internet

 With this information, our pentesters can identify potential weaknesses, including: